pravallika1120/student-management-ml/README.md

 ---

-# 3. Create Admin Account
+# 3. Create Administrator Account

-If the project contains the admin creation script:
+If your project contains `createAdmin.js`, run:

 ```bash
 node createAdmin.js
 ```

-This creates the Administrator account in MongoDB.
+This creates the administrator account in the MongoDB database.

-The Administrator can then use the created credentials to log in.

 ---